 So she can help redirect the target to Deng and mislead the investigation in general.
 Being inside Mike's team lets her determine whether or not Mike is onto the real assassin or if he's chasing ghosts.

 Scarlet isn't at all loyal to Halbech.
 She doesn't have any percentage in whether Halbech's plan succeeds, all she's got to do is get the drop on Ronald Sung and pull the trigger.
 If the plan falls apart because someone else in Halbech dropped the ball, it's no skin off her nose.
 And it's not like anyone in Taiwan (except Heck, who's not a threat) knows that she's the assassin.
 What does she have to lose?

 There's a stat for how many orphans you created, based on the amount of people you kill.
 EVERY time you kill someone you create 2-4 orphans, I believe.
 Is EVERY SINGLE ENEMY you face a single parent of MULTIPLE children?
 After all, they wouldn't be orphans if the mother was still alive, right?

 It's actually more clever than that.
 The enemies in Saudi Arabia have lots of kids, because people there tend to have lots of kids.
-Most other enemies have 1-2, while Albatross' super-secret agents have no family at all.
+Most other enemies have 1-2.
+The Chinese have 1 each fitting the one child policy, while Albatross' super-secret agents have no family at all.